Desktops

 MWDL3 (2023-present) - "Chromium Sulfate"

 This small Chromebook was acquired from 2nd Life Inc. in April 2023 in the need of a small, low-power and easy-to-clean laptop to use on the go.
 The latter requirement had me seek out this unit as it has no cooling vents.
 The very-low-TDP CPU allows for exceptional battery life, having it useful for writing and light development on the go.
+Immediately after receiving this system, I flashed Coreboot using Mr. Chromebox's tools, effectively turning the system into a regular laptop to install another Linux distribution.

 Configuration as of October 19, 2025: